dotnet/AspNetDocs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/membership-and-administration.md

     `Generate method stub for "AddUserAndRole" in "WingtipToys.Logic.RoleActions"`
 9. Open the *RoleActions.cs* file from the *Logic* folder.
    The `AddUserAndRole` method has been added to the class file.
-10. Modify the *RoleActions.cs* file by removing the `NotImplementedeException` and adding the code highlighted in yellow, so that it appears as follows:
+10. Modify the *RoleActions.cs* file by removing the `NotImplementedException` and adding the code highlighted in yellow, so that it appears as follows:

     [!code-csharp[Main](membership-and-administration/samples/sample3.cs?highlight=5-7,15-51)]